monaen/FDHS-2022Spring/docs/anaconda.md

 This issue also happens a lot when dealing with Python 2 and Python 3.
 You might be working with old code that doesn’t run in Python 3 and new code that doesn’t run in Python 2.
 Having both installed can lead to a lot of confusion and bugs.
 It’s much better to have separate environments.

 You can also export the list of packages in an environment to a file, then include that file with your code.
 This allows other people to easily load all the dependencies for your code.
-Pip has similar functionality with pip freeze > requirements.txt.
+Pip has similar functionality with <code style="color:#fff;background-color:#2f3d48;border-radius: 4px;border: 1px solid #737b83;padding: 2px 4px">pip freeze > requirements.txt</code>.

 ## Installation

+Anaconda is available for **Windows**, **Mac OS X**, and **Linux**.
+You can find the installers and installation instructions at https://www.anaconda.com/download/.

+If you already have Python installed on your computer, this won't break anything.
+Instead, the default Python used by your scripts and programs will be the one that comes with Anaconda.

+Choose the Python 3.8 version (the current version).
+Also, choose the 64-bit installer if you have a 64-bit operating system, otherwise go with the 32-bit installer.
+Go ahead and choose the appropriate version, then install it.
+Continue on afterwards!

+After installation, you’re automatically in the default conda environment with all packages installed which you can see below.
+You can check out your own install by entering conda list into your terminal.